gderber/three-languages/README.md

 Three Languages
 =====

 In my efforts to learn python and c++, I have writen the same programs in three languages.
+Some of these programs ideas came from TLDP bash guide.

 Bash
 -----